 A Fund may enter into credit default swaps, as a buyer or a seller.
 The buyer in a credit default contract is obligated to pay the seller a periodic stream of payments over the term of the contract provided no event of default has occurred.
 If an event of default occurs, the seller must pay the buyer the full notional value ("par value") of the underlying in exchange for the underlying.
 If a Fund is a buyer and no event of default occurs, the Fund will have made a stream of payments to the seller without having benefited from the default protection it purchased.
 However, if an event of default occurs, the Fund, as buyer, will receive the full notional value of the underlying that may have little or no value following default.
 As a seller, a Fund receives a fixed rate of income throughout the term of the contract, provided there is no default.
-If an event of default occurs, the Fund, coupled with the periodic payments previously received may be less than the full notional value it pays to the buyer, resulting in a loss of value to the Fund.
+If an event of default occurs, the Fund would be obligated to pay the notional value of the underlying in return for the receipt of the underlying.
+The value of the underlying received by the Fund, coupled with the periodic payments previously received may be less than the full notional value it pays to the buyer, resulting in a loss of value to the Fund.
 Credit default swaps involve different risks than if the Funds invest in the underlying directly.